-Each year we take on around ten industrial placement students who are interested in early therapeutic discovery to get involved in our exciting project work in Stevenage.
+Each year we give up to 10 Industrial Placement students, who are interested in early therapeutic discovery, the chance to do just that by getting involved in exciting project work at our laboratory in Stevenage.

-The students become part of teams that work across a number of areas in the drug discovery process.
-Each student works closely with one of our experienced team members to gain valuable experience in areas such as:
+Join us and you’ll support our teams working across a number of areas in the drug discovery process.
+You’ll also be working closely with one of our expert team members to gain valuable experience in areas such as: